56 Companies That Pay College Tuition

 Vertafore

-Annually, Vertafore offers tuition reimbursement of up to a maximum of $5,250.
+A tuition reimbursement program of up to a maximum of $5,250 per year is available to eligible Vertafore employees.

 Walmart

-In 2021, Walmart announced that it will pay 100% of tuition costs and books of eligible part-time and full-time employees.
-This is made possible by the Live Better U (LBU) program.
-Walmart’s approximately 1.5 million associates may apply for the program, which allows them to learn trade skills or earn a college degree at a fraction of the cost.
+Through the Live Better U (LBU) program, Walmart’s approximately 1.5 million employees may apply for the program, which allows them to learn trade skills or earn a college degree at a fraction of the cost.

 Waste Management